aidan-xy/safecart/documentation/userguide.md

 ## Installation

-1. Download the `.zip` file from the latest [release](https://github.com/aidan-xy/safecart/releases) and unzip it to any directory.
+1. Download the `safecart.zip` file from the latest [release](https://github.com/aidan-xy/safecart/releases) and unzip it anywhere on your computer (for example, your Downloads or Desktop folder).<br>
+**Important**: Do not delete the contents of this file after installing, or the extension will stop working.
+We recommend you unzip in a separate folder/directory on your device.

-2. Navigate to [chrome://extensions](chrome://extensions), and enable developer mode in the top right.
+4. Navigate to [chrome://extensions](chrome://extensions), and enable developer mode in the top right.

-3. Click the `Load Unpacked` button.
+5. Click the `Load Unpacked` button.

-4. Select the directory containing the unzipped contents to load the extension.
+6. Select the directory containing the unzipped contents to load the extension.

 ## Using SafeCart
 Note that SafeCart only functions on Google Chrome and AliExpress.
 It also may not function properly on Brand+ or other abnormal listings.